MOW Scheduler Tutorials :: Offers Inbox

 - the volunteer portal is enabled in your system

-- the email address specified exactly matches the primary email address of an active volunteer in the database (this condition is not required if signed into the Volunteer Portal)
+- the email address specified exactly matches the primary email address of an active volunteer in the database, or the user was signed into the Volunteer Portal

 - the volunteer is eligible for auto-approval (as specified in their contact profile )